Technology

 The graph below shows how Npower’s variable (also known as standard) tariff and its cheapest fixed tariff compared with the cheapest fixed tariff on the market over a two-year period.

-If you were an Npower customer and on its variable tariff, you could have saved a lot of money if you’d switched to a cheaper energy deal, including Npower’s own cheapest fixed tariff.
+If you were an Npower customer and on its variable tariff, you could have saved a lot of money if you’d switched to a cheaper energy deal - including Npower’s own cheapest fixed tariff.
+In our latest figures, Npower's standard deal is £190 pricer than its cheapest fixed deal, for the average user.

 2017

+Npower’s parent firm, the German company Innogy, would join its business supplying households in the UK with SSE’s, to form an energy company of a similar size to British Gas (the biggest of the Big Six firms).

+September: Npower came joint-94th in a survey of 100 of the best and worst big brands for customer service, with a customer service score of 67%.

-Npower announced on 3 February that it was putting up electricity prices by 15% and gas prices by 4.8% for customers on its standard tariff.
+February: Npower announced that it was putting up electricity prices by 15% and gas prices by 4.8% for customers on its standard tariff.
 The rise will take effect from 16 March and increase the cost of a typical dual fuel energy bill by £109 on average over a year.

 Energy regulator Ofgem said: 'We don't see any case of significant price increases where suppliers have bought energy well in advance.
 Npower must therefore justify the decision to its customers.'